alelouis/alelouis.github.io.old/_posts/2021-07-10-having-fun-with-covariance-matrices.md

 > array([[ 0.70909829, -0.70510965],
          [ 0.70510965,  0.70909829]])
 ```
-If all went well, our rotation matrix is supposed to contain our eigen vectors because $R$ operates the basis change.
+If all went well, our rotation matrix is supposed to contain our eigen vectors because $$R$$ operates the basis change.
 ```python
 R
 > array([[ 0.70710678, -0.70710678],